Secure, Manage, and Put Your Digital Identity to Work

 Make sure you recognize the source of any emails you’re getting.
 If you’re not sure, and if the sender is asking for potentially sensitive information (or even just asking you to click a link you’ve never seen before), then try to verify their email address.
 Also look for spelling or grammar mistakes, or other things that seem fishy.
 Look for legitimate URL’s, and use your internet browser bookmarks to reach a site rather than following a URL from an unverified email.

-Also, keep your browser settings and your computer security patches up-to-date.
+Keep your browser settings and your computer security patches up-to-date.
 If the person is contacting you by phone, take the time to really listen to any voicemails they may have left.
 Then take appropriate measures: get a number to call them back, or google the phrase or offer that you’re hearing about to make sure it’s not a scam.

+Use a password manager.
 Many of us have so many subscriptions to secure or authenticated websites that we may have dozens, even hundreds, of usernames and passwords to remember.
 How can anyone possibly remember that many individual passwords?
 On the other hand, how can anyone afford to use the same password for all their sites at the risk of compromising sensitive personal data?
 Many people use a password manager to solve this dilemma.
 Some popular password managers include Dashlane, Keeper, and LastPass.
 You may not like having all your passwords in one place.
 But you may find it is a massively convenient and even indispensable solution.

 Be mindful of emerging technologies.
 Especially with AI-enabled technologies that use voice recognition (like Amazon’s Alexa), or wearable devices like smart watches that may be collecting your health and biometric information, try to inform yourself about how these devices are managing your information; whether they’re saving this information; and whether they’re susceptible to hacks.
 If you are saving information in the cloud, consider whether it’s worth getting this data encrypted.